TranPhucVinh/Raspberry-Pi-GNU/Kernel/Loadable kernel module/Cross-compiled kernel module/README.md

 Finally, build that kernel module and insert it into the Raspbian board.

-# Build with docker which contains the Raspbian environment included the commit hash
+# Build with docker which contains the Raspbian environment including the commit hash
 The general idea is to create a docker on that Ubuntu PC which has the environment of Raspberry Pi board that wished to insert the kernel module on.
 This will simply based on the idea of [Build with the Raspbian linux repository which includes the current commit hash on the board]().

-# Document folder structure
+## Document folder structure

 ```sh
 ├── on_raspi